 For the event reconstruction we use the ILCSoft version v02-00-02.
 The software allows for a full detector simulation and event reconstruction including digitisation steps.
-For the analyses presented we use the versions ILD_s5_o1_v02 and ILD_l5_o1_v02 of the detector model.
+We use the versions ILD_s5_o1_v02 and ILD_15_o1_v02 of the detector model.

 For the event reconstruction we use the following methods